nuttyswiss/ktw/README.md

 ## Future Work

-- [ ] Finish up transition to using [html/template] and allow for use of template variables within HTML templates as well as Markdown content.
+- [X] Finish up transition to using [html/template] and allow for use of template variables within HTML templates as well as Markdown content.
+- [ ] Cleanup frontmatter parsing and passing of frontmatter to templating engine.
 - [ ] Integrate D2 parsing, maybe something like [github.com/FurqanSoftware/goldmark-d2],
 or write our own to directly use [oss.terrastruct.com/d2].
 - [ ] Write a code block parser that can use a "before"/"after" method to show